Display Settings

 1. Which of the following is considered PHI? a) A patient's name alone b) A patient's name with their diagnosis c) A patient's diagnosis alone d) None of the above

-2. What should you do if you receive a suspicious email asking for patient information? a) Reply with the requested information b) Forward it to your colleagues c) Report it to your supervisor/IT immediately d) Delete it and forget about it
+2. What should you do if you receive a suspicious email asking for patient information? a) Reply with the requested information b) Forward it to your colleagues c) Report it to your supervisor or IT immediately d) Delete it and forget about it

 3. How long must HIPAA documentation be retained? a) 1 year b) 3 years c) 6 years d) 10 years